undol26/CytoRX-Net/README.md

 # CytoRX-Net: Cytoarchitecture Network Based on Lattice-Type DenseNets

 This website opens to anyone who wants to apply our proposed network.
-Since we are still submitting to IEEE Signal Processing Letters, the codes are not allowed but can be downloaded for our proposed trained models.
+Since we are still submitting to Electronics Letters, the codes are not allowed but can be downloaded for our proposed trained models.

 Our code is based on the [DSOD](https://github.com/szq0214/DSOD) framework.